 Topics to be Covered – Syllabus Overview

-- Online individual and group activities each week are worth marks.
+- Online activities each week are worth marks.

 - Online open-book quizzes each week to “Check your Understanding” of weather concepts.